 4) Ability to keep up with the research in the bioinformatics field and teach yourself new methods.

 5) Ability to interact with biologists during a scientific discussion.

 6) Ability to detect data quality problems and solve them.

 7) Excellent organization and communication skills with an emphasis on strong presentation skills.

 8) Strong verbal, written, and visual communication skills with the demonstrated ability to present complex technical concepts to varied audiences.

-1) PhD preferred, or alternatively a Master's degree with at least (5) five years relevant working experienceÂ in Bioinformatics, Computational Biology, Computer Science, Mathematics, or a related field.
+1) PhD or alternatively a Master's degree with at least (5) five years relevant working experienceÂ in Bioinformatics, Computational Biology, Computer Science, Mathematics, or a related field.